Total Rewards Specialist Career Guide

 There are no required certifications for a total rewards specialist, but HR industry certifications can give candidates a competitive edge when applying for jobs.
 The BSBA in HRM covers the six categories that make up the HR Body of Knowledge established by the Human Resources Certification Institute and helps students in preparing for the HR Certification Institute’s Professional in Human Resources (PHR®) Certification Exam and the Society of Human Resource Management’s Assurance of Learning® Exam.

-Total reward specialists encompass many of the same skills as other HR professionals -- excellent communication, problem-solving abilities, and empathy for example.
-What sets them apart from many in their field, is their ability to manage multiple HR divisions and responsibilities simultaneously.
+Total reward specialists possess many of the same skills as other HR professionals—excellent communication, problem-solving abilities, and empathy, for example.
+What sets them apart from many in their field is their ability to manage multiple HR divisions and responsibilities simultaneously.

 Total reward specialists are commonly looked to possess the following skills.

 - Self-motivation and an ability to work autonomously